adamgreen/CHiP/README.md

 # CHiP Hacking
+## Archived - February 4th, 2024
+This project is no longer under active development.

 ## Overview
 This repository is where I will record any progress I make as I hack around with my [WowWee CHiP Robot Dog](https://wowwee.com/chip).